polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/ckeditor/README.md

 ![alt tag](screenshots/ck-editor-screenshot-example.png)

-To get to HTML created by it, simply use *[get-widget-property]*, and pass in *[value]* as the argument of what to retrieve.
+To get to HTML created by it, simply use *[p5.web.widgets.property.get]*, and pass in *[value]* as the argument of what to retrieve.
 Example code given below.

 ```
-create-widget
+p5.web.widgets.create
   parent:content
   class:col-xs-12
   widgets